Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Additional documentation
-For more extensive documentation on Azure Cognitive Services, see the [Azure Cognitive Services documentation](https://docs.microsoft.com/azure/cognitive-services/) on docs.microsoft.com.
+For more extensive documentation on Azure Cognitive Services Text Analytics, see the [Text Analytics documentation](https://docs.microsoft.com/azure/cognitive-services/text-analytics/overview) on docs.microsoft.com.

 ## Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.